RedisBloom/RedisBloom/docs/commands/bf.madd.md

 Either

 - @array-reply where each element is either
-  - @integer-reply - where "0" means that an item with such fingerprint already exists in the filter, and "1" means that the item has been successfully inserted to the filter
+  - @integer-reply - where "1" means that the item has been added successfully, and "0" means that such item was already added to the filter (which could be wrong)
-  - @error-reply when the item cannot be inserted because the filter is full
+  - @error-reply when the item cannot be added because the filter is full
-- @error-reply (e.g., on wrong number of arguments, wrong key type)
+- @error-reply (invalid arguments, wrong key type, etc.)

 ## Examples